-- Your current 15Five.
-Give your Reviewer an update on where you are on your personal development objectives as well as your work ones.
-It is a good practice to visit your 15Five during the week, so you can update progress as it happens and make things much easier for yourself come submission day.
+- Your current Check-in.
+Give your manager an update on where you are on your personal development objectives as well as your work ones.
+It is a good practice to visit your Check-in during the week, so you can update progress as it happens and make things much easier for yourself come submission day.

-- The Objectives tab- By owner.
+- The 'Objectives' tab- By owner.
 Here you will be able to see all individual objectives you have permission to view.
-If you are a reviewer, you will see the objectives of the employees you review.
+If you are a reviewer, you will see your direct reports' objectives.